-Normally, for the first few days whilst you are recovering from surgery you will not feel much like eating or drinking, so you may be fed by a tube either from your nose into your stomach (a Naso-Gastric or NG tube) or directly into your stomach (a PEG or RIG Percutaneous Endoscopic Gastrostomy or Radiologically Inserted Gastrostomy).
+Your ability to manage solid foods by mouth will be permanently impaired after total glossectomy.
+Normally, for the first few days whilst you are recovering from surgery you will not feel much like eating or drinking, so you will be fed by a tube often directly into your stomach.

+This is called a PEG (Percutaneous Endoscopic Gastrostomy), or a RIG (Radiologically Inserted Gastrostomy).

-This will be explained to you at your pre-assessment.
+The dietitian will have explained this to you.
 These tubes will also be used to give you your medication.

-Once your mouth has healed sufficiently and your surgeon agrees, you will be assessed by a speech and language therapist who will advise you on eating and drinking.
-At first you will find it difficult to chew and prepare solid foods and liquids will be easier, but please be reassured that most patients are able to eat and drink relatively normally after a period of rehabilitation with the speech & language therapist.'
+Once your mouth has healed sufficiently and your surgeon agrees, you will be assessed by a speech and language therapist who will advise you on taking things to drink and eat by mouth.
+This will most likely start with taking small amounts of liquids, most patients are able to manage liquids and slightly thicker foods after this surgery.